The Matrix Resurrections: Is Neo crazy? | SAMAA

 It also features Yahya Abdul-Mateen II, Priyanka Chopra Jonas, Jonathan Groff, Neil Patrick Harris, Jessica Henwick, Christina Ricci, Telma Hopkins, Eréndira Ibarra, Toby Onwumere, Max Riemelt, Brian J. Smith and Jada Pinkett Smith.

 The trailer starts with Keanu’s character sitting in what appears to be a therapist’s office.
-The theraoist addresses him as ‘Thomas’.
+The therapist addresses him as ‘Thomas’.
 “I’ve had dreams that weren’t just dreams… Am I crazy?” asks Keanu.

 The Matrix Resurrections is the fourth in The Matrix film series.
 The Matrix (1999), The Matrix Reloaded (2003) and The Matrix Revolutions (2003) were the other three..